tnhu/kanji/README.md

 Kanji is a web declarative component framework.
 The idea behind Kanji is when develop a web component, HTML and CSS come first, then JavaScript.
 Kanji's mission is to help you to build web components fast, easy, clean, extensible, and testable.

+Kanji is tiny.
+When minimized and gziped, standalone version is less than 1K, full version including dependencies (without jQuery) is around 1.8K.

 ## Setup

 You can import Kanji and its dependencies separately: